 Rainwater harvesting is legal in Michigan and encouraged by the state.
 Some counties offer rebates and other incentives for harvesting rainwater.
 You do not need a permit for rainwater barrels.
 Even larger storage containers usually don’t require a permit, though you may need an excavation permit for underground rainwater cisterns.

-Note that you will need to meet the State Plumbing Code requirements for nonpotable if you want to use rainwater indoors.
+Note that you must meet the State Plumbing Code requirements for nonpotable if you want to use rainwater indoors.
 These requirements can be stringent.
 See Section A1303 Nonpotable Rainwater Collection and Distribution Systems.

 Digging a Pond on Property

 Under Michigan State law, you do not need a permit to dig a pond (whether for fishing or retaining water) on your property unless it is within 500 feet of an existing body of water.
 It also cannot connect to an existing body of water.
 However, your local county may have stricter rules, and you may need an excavation permit.